kubernetes/client-go/README.md

 separate directories for each minor version.
 That soon proved to be a mistake.
 We are keeping the top-level folders in the 1.4 and 1.5 branches so that existing users won't be broken.

+### Where does the code come from

+client-go is synced from https://github.com/kubernetes/kubernetes/blob/master/staging/src/k8s.io/client-go.
+Code changes are made in that location, merged into k8s.io/kubernetes and later synced here.

+To help users who need to know from what version of kubernetes the client-go code is copied, we mark the commit that matches kubernetes `vX.Y.Z` tag with `kubernetes-vX.Y.Z` tag.

 ### How to get it